onflow/cadence/docs/language/operators.md

 ## Comparison Operators

 Comparison operators work with boolean and integer values.
-Array types can be tested for equality if their inner types support it.

-- Equality: `==`, for booleans, integers, and arrays containing equatable values.
+- Equality: `==`, for booleans and integers.
+Optionals and arrays are equatable if their inner types support it.

   Both sides of the equality operator may be optional, even of different levels, so it is for example possible to compare a non-optional with a double-optional (`??`).